theakshaym/carmanagementc/README.md

 Check-in and Check-out car in a 10 lot parking space.

 * Based on singly linked list (C)
-* Pre-req : ANSI Color code support
+* Console Application
-* Run this program in a terminal (linux)
+* gcc compiler is required

 ## Features